sheinsight/reactive/README.md

 <details>

-<summary>❓ Unrelated changes to state cause component to re-render</summary>
+<summary>❓ Unrelated changes to the state cause component to re-render</summary>

 it's intentional.
 It means, it "uses" the entire snapshot object, and will trigger re-render if any changes to state.